usamaimdadsian/echover/README.md

 The UI is hand-drawn — every panel, button and icon is a quad submitted to a single graphics pipeline that branches in the fragment shader between an SDF rounded-rect and a sampled glyph.
 There's no widget toolkit; the whole interface fits in a couple hundred lines of layout code per page.
-The visual direction comes from `design/design.html`.

 ## Quick start